Gem looks to CDC and European giant Tieto to take blockchain into healthcare

 With Tieto, Gem is taking its first step toward letting users own more of their data and determine who they want to share that data with.

-“We’re building a consent management solution on the blockchain for data sharing,” says Winkespecht.
+“We’re building a consent management solution on the blockchain for data sharing,” says Winkelspecht.
 “To exchange and share data from one party and one hospital to another you need to be able to get the users’ consent.”

-Much of this is being driven by the passage of the General Data Protection Regulation, that’s set to take effect in Europe next year.
+Much of this is being driven by the passage of the General Data Protection Regulation, which is set to take effect in Europe next year.

 The regulations demand that individuals have control over their personal information and how it’s managed and shared and stored and used by technology companies and third parties that would seek to buy that information.

-“The reality is your data is going from party to party all the time,” says Winkespecht.
+“The reality is your data is going from party to party all the time,” says Winkelspecht.
 “It’s being bought and sold without your knowledge.
 What we believe and what GDPR is enforcing is bringing that data back to the user to see how that data is managed and bringing that consent back to the citizen.”

 Specifically, the project between Gem and Tieto will link genetic data stored in Nordic biobanks, personal health records at hospitals and individual citizens to create personalized medical records to enable more personalized medicine and treatments, according to the companies.